thhsie/web-log/README.md

 # Weblog

-Weblog is a full-stack web application that includes a React client and a .NET minimal API.
-The application allows users to manage blog posts.
+Weblog is a simple CRUD (Create, Read, Update, Delete) app built using Vite, React, and Bun as a technical assignment.
+Additionally a minimal API is included.

 ## Prerequisites